 6. No player may play 3 games in a row in games 1-4 and the same for games 5-8, any player can play game 9 as long as the above rules are met.

 1. Both teams Must have all Four Players on-site and Available for the Championship Match.

 -Games 1 thru 4 will be determined by the League Office prior to the start of the Match and after Player Skill Levels have been re-evaluated.

 -All players must play Twice in Games 6 thru 10.

 If a Deciding Game 11 is Necessary, ANY two players from Each Team may play – regardless of number of games played.

-League Fee is $100 per Player for the Full Season.
-All League Fees Must be Paid by August 1.
+League Fee is $100 per Player for the Season.
+All League Fees Must be Paid by July 1st.
 Team captains are responsible for collecting fees and getting them to the League Treasurer.